cuiyingjia/configurations/README.md

-# nginx-conf
+Server configuration

+1. nginx config file
-nginx configuration of localhost and server notice that if you have a domain name resolution the second-level domain will redirect you to the default server addr rather than local addr
+Notice that if you have a domain name resolution the second-level domain will redirect you to the default server addr rather than local addr

+2. maintenance shell
+server log include centos7 and ubuntu16.04